cronvel/kung-fig/doc/lib.md

 The *Tag* class is very generic, it is used as the super class for more specific tags that the userland scripting language should define.
+Most of time, you wont derive from Tag itself but from [one of the built-in derived class](#ref.Tag.derived).

 A *tag* instance has those properties:
 * name `string` the name of the tag